Interface HttpClientAuthConfigService

 DefaultHttpClientAuthConfigService

-Service resolves provided authentication data to valid visitor of type HttpClientAuthConfigService.AuthConfig
+Service resolves provided authentication data to valid visitor of type HttpClientAuthConfigService.AuthConfig,

-which when applied on HttpClient
+which when applied on HttpClient and HttpRequest,

 adds all necessary credentials to request and client.
 It removes burden of managing credentials